 -

-Using .NET CLI: If you prefer the command line, navigate to your project’s directory in your terminal or command prompt and execute: Selenium php
+Using .NET CLI: If you prefer the command line, navigate to your project’s directory in your terminal or command prompt and execute: Anti scraping

 This command fetches the latest stable version of PuppeteerSharp and adds it as a dependency to your project file